Repetitive strain injury: Treatment

-There are no quick fixes for RSI.
+There are no quick fixes for repetitive strain injuries.
 Early diagnosis is critical to limiting damage.
-For Upper Limb Repetitive Strain Injury (RSI), Occupational Therapists create interventions that include education to facilitate ergonomics.
-This will minimize the possibility of an upper limb strain injury by learning the correct approach during facilitating functional task movements.
-The RICE treatment is used as the first treatment for many muscle strains, ligament sprains, or other bruises and injuries.
+For upper limb RSIs, occupational therapists can create interventions that include teaching the correct approaches to functional task movements in order to minimize the risk of injury.
+The RICE (Rest, Ice, Compression, Elevation) treatment is used as the first treatment for many muscle strains, ligament sprains, or other bruises and injuries.
 RICE is used immediately after an injury happens and for the first 24 to 48 hours after the injury.
 These modalities can help reduce the swelling and pain.
-Commonly prescribed treatments for early-stage RSIs include analgesics, myofeedback, biofeedback, physical therapy, relaxation, and ultrasound therapy.
+Commonly prescribed treatments for early-stage RSIs include analgesics, myofeedback, biofeedback, physical therapy, relaxation, intermittent vacuum therapy and ultrasound therapy.
 Low-grade RSIs can sometimes resolve themselves if treatments begin shortly after the onset of symptoms.
 However, some RSIs may require more aggressive intervention including surgery and can persist for years.

 Although there are no "quick fixes" for RSI, there are effective approaches to its treatment and prevention.
 One is that of ergonomics, the changing of one's environment (especially workplace equipment) to minimize repetitive strain.

-General exercise has been shown to decrease the risk of developing RSI.
+A 2006 Canadian study found exercise in leisure time was strongly associated with decreased risk of developing an RSI.
 Doctors sometimes recommend that those with RSI engage in specific strengthening exercises, for example to improve sitting posture, reduce excessive kyphosis, and potentially thoracic outlet syndrome.
 Modifications of posture and arm use are often recommended.

 History

 Although seemingly a modern phenomenon, RSIs have long been documented in the medical literature.
 In 1700, the Italian physician Bernardino Ramazzini first described RSI in more than 20 categories of industrial workers in Italy, including musicians and clerks.
 Carpal tunnel syndrome was first identified by the British surgeon James Paget in 1854.
 The April 1875 issue of The Graphic describes "telegraphic paralysis."

 The Swiss surgeon Fritz de Quervain first identified De Quervain's tendinitis in Swiss factory workers in 1895.
 The French neurologist Jules Tinel (1879–1952) developed his percussion test for compression of the median nerve in 1900.
-The American surgeon George Phalen improved the understanding of the aetiology of carpal tunnel syndrome with his clinical experience of several hundred patients during the 1950s and 1960s.
+The American surgeon George Phalen improved the understanding of the etiology of carpal tunnel syndrome with his clinical experience of several hundred patients during the 1950s and 1960s.